orcwg/orcwg/cyber-resilience-sig/README.md

 ### Security policy for open source software stewards

-[Article 24(1)](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#art_24) of the CRA states that _"open-source software stewards shall put in place and document in a verifiable manner a cybersecurity policy to foster the development of a secure product with digital elements as well as an effective handling of vulnerabilities by the developers of that product."_ This specification will help open source software stewards meet their obligations by specifying minimum requirements that stewards must implement to meet them and provide a structure or format to document their cybersecurity  policy, possibly in a machine-readable way.
+[Article 24(1)] of the CRA states that _"open-source software stewards shall put in place and document in a verifiable manner a cybersecurity policy to foster the development of a secure product with digital elements as well as an effective handling of vulnerabilities by the developers of that product."_ This specification will help open source software stewards meet their obligations by specifying minimum requirements that stewards must implement to meet them and provide a structure or format to document their cybersecurity  policy, possibly in a machine-readable way.

-This specification will leverage existing resources and best practies as identified in our [inventory](#inventory) and will interact closely with the [Vulnerability handling specification](#vulnerability-handling-specification) and the [Specification on principles for cyber resilience for open source development](#specification-on-principles-for-cyber-resilience-for-open-source-development) described above.
+This specification will leverage existing resources and best practies as identified in our [inventory][] and will interact closely with the [Vulnerability handling specification][vulnerability handling] and the [Specification on principles for cyber resilience for open source development][cyber resilience principles] described above.

 <details>
   <summary>More info</summary>